 - Video conferencing tools like Zoom, Google Hangouts and Skype mean that employees working remotely or travelling can attend internal meetings.
 They also open up opportunities to work with customers and clients regardless of location.

-Remember, a common issue with many "productivity hacks" is that many assume all people work in the same way.
-Something key to understand is that our working styles vary greatly, and what works for one doesn't work for all.
+Remember, a common issue with many "productivity hacks" is that they assume all people work in the same way.
+Something key to knowing how to improve staff performance and productivity is understanding that our working styles vary greatly.
+What works for one doesn't work for all.
 Keep this in mind as you introduce ways of becoming more productive to your wider business.